Summarize, Outline, and Elaborate: Long-Text Generation via Hierarchical Supervision from Extractive Summaries: Background

 \section{Background}

-We begin by reviewing the task of text generation. \paragraph{Language Modeling} refers to the process of calculating the probability $p(\mathbf{y})$ of a sequence $\mathbf{y}=[y_1,\cdots,y_T]$, where each $y_i$ denotes a constituent token of $p(\mathbf{y})$.
+\paragraph{Language Modeling} refers to the process of calculating the probability $p(\mathbf{y})$ of a sequence $\mathbf{y}=[y_1,\cdots,y_T]$, where each $y_i$ denotes a constituent token of $p(\mathbf{y})$.
 The probability can be computed by decomposing the joint distribution $p(\mathbf{y})$ into a product of conditional distributions over tokens: